Trump Unveils Ambitious Missile Defense Plans

 Critics were quick to point out that meeting this goal would cost many billions of dollars.

 "It would be incredibly costly," says Laura Grego, a physicist at the Union of Concerned Scientists who tracks missile defense programs.
-Grego says that Trump's comments hearken back to the days of Reagan's Strategic Defense Initiative.
+Grego says that Trump's comments hark back to the days of Reagan's Strategic Defense Initiative.
 That program cost billions, and in the end, its vision of a space-based blanket defense against nuclear attack proved to be too technically challenging.

 The Pentagon's last review of missile defense was conducted in 2010, under President Barack Obama.
 That earlier review emphasized the threat from nations such as Iran and North Korea and called for a limited defense that could stop them.

-Note: A previous version of this story incorrectly located Fort Greely in Alabama.
-It is in Alaska.